rrkishoreraj/Problems-on-c-cpp/README.md

 # Problems-on-c-cpp
-This repo consists of various interesting problems on c and c++ that I had solved.
+This repo consists of various interesting problems on c and c++.